latent-to/developer-docs/docs/learn/halvings-problem.md

 ### What happens to the “21M per subnet” idea?

 This design concept is the root of the problem.
 Keeping a fixed 21M for every subnet conflicts with eliminating the cohort disadvantage.
 Synchronizing both ALPHA components to k removes the disadvantage but implies per-subnet max supply depends on registration time.
-ALPHA is highly divisible; Zeno-halvings keep a clean tail.

 ### What are the trade-offs of synchronizing?